vladimir-tutin/Plex-Auto-Collections/README.md

 Subfilters also allows for a little more granular selection of movies to add to a collection.
 Unlike regular filters, a movie must match at least one value from each subfilter to be added to a collection.

-# Disclaimer
-I'm not a developer.
-In fact this my first project I've seen to "completion".
-I taught myself Python as I went along.
-Because of this there are likely many bugs.

 # Configuration
 Modify the supplied config.yml.template file.